Neo4j, where the graph is the query.

 Always on.
 Cluster-engineered.

-Neo4j causal clustering replicates the graph across core members with Raft consensus and read replicas for scale-out reads.
-A lost core fails over in seconds — real availability, on AuraDB or self-managed.
+Neo4j Autonomous Clustering replicates the graph across primary servers with Raft consensus, plus secondary servers for read scale-out.
+A lost primary fails over in seconds — real availability, on AuraDB or self-managed.

 Incident response